 - Create a detailed emergency plan

-- Any news of unfavorable weather conditions, turn back
+- If there is any news of unfavorable weather conditions, turn back

-Although it is still debatable whether the Pacific is really calmer than the Atlantic, what we can settle with is that both can be as dangerous and treacherous as the other.
-As long as you are traveling during the right season and with the right weather conditions, you should be able to enjoy a safer sail across one or both of these oceans.
-However, know that you have to come in more prepared when traversing the Pacific Oceans as it has a more inconsistent weather condition making it just as dangerous.
+However, while there’s no clear answer whether the Pacific is really calmer or warmer than the Atlantic, what we can agree on is that they can be equally dangerous – and equally awe-inspiring.
+As long as you travel during the right season and – with a little luck – the right weather conditions, you should be able to enjoy a safe trip to either one.

-If you’re looking for some suggestions for your next destination, you can check these blogs:
+And, if you’re looking for suggestions on your next dreamy destination, check out these blogs:

 - 3 Best Road Trip Routes from Texas to Colorado